pavalos6401/MemoryVerseBot/README.md

 ### NOT SOLVED

-1. Quotation marks are not being added back into the blanks, but all other marks are.

 ### SOLVED

 1. The program sometimes fails when checking the user's input for a blank; this leads to the grading to fail and the blank-filling to fail as well.
 SOLUTION: typo in code where the punctuation is supposed to be removed from the answer
+2. Quotation marks are not being added back into the blanks, but all other marks are.
+SOLUTION: Use unicode characters \u201c and \u201d instead of \"